ARTICLE I – NAME

-Election of the Secretary, Treasurer, Junior Board, and AFDOSS Affiliate Director to the AFDO board shall be by electronic ballot emailed to the membership no later than thirty (30) days prior to the first day of the annual meeting with the Nominations and Elections committee report.
+Election of the Secretary, Treasurer, Members at Large, and AFDOSS Affiliate Director to the AFDO board shall be by electronic ballot emailed to the membership no later than thirty (30) days prior to the first day of the annual meeting with the Nominations and Elections committee report.
 Members must return completed ballots no later than fifteen (15) days prior to the first day of the annual meeting.
 The election results will be announced at the business session of the annual meeting by the Chair of the Nominations and Elections committee.

 - Ballots bearing an alphabetical list of the names of nominees to fill the expiring term of each office requiring election shall be emailed to the voting membership at least thirty (30) days prior to the annual conference.
 A brief biographical sketch of each nominee shall accompany the list of nominees.
 Provisions shall be made on the ballot form to accommodate write-in nominations.
 Ballots will be accessed via a secure portal on the AFDOSS website and returned by the member no later than fifteen (15) days prior to the annual conferenced to be considered for tally.
 The Secretary, or designee, shall verify each returned ballot against the current membership list and shall provide the results to the President.
 Election shall be by a simple majority of those voting members casting votes.

 ARTICLE VIII – MEETINGS

-Section 1.
-Annual Meeting.
 The annual meeting of the Association shall be held at such time and place as shall be designated by the Executive Board.
 The majority of the eligible voters registered at the annual meeting shall constitute a quorum for the transaction of business.
-The annual meeting shall provide for sessions open to all membership classes and those invited by the Association.
+The annual meeting shall provide for sessions open to all membership categories and those invited by the Association.

 Special meetings of the membership of the Association may be called by the Executive Board as needed.

-Section 3.
-Quorum.
 In all business meetings or business sessions of the Association, a quorum shall consist of the majority of the registered eligible voters.

-Section 4.
-Voting.
 On any vote or ballot, a plurality of those voting shall be necessary to carry that vote.

-Section 5.
-Notice.
 Due notice of meetings places and dates for meetings of the membership of the Association, including the annual conference, set by the Executive Board shall be given due notice by the Secretary or by individuals assigned this function and shall provide at least thirty (30) days’ notice of any meeting, unless emergency conditions necessitate less timely notice when this is authorized and determined as needed by the Executive Board.